-Associate Director of Cooper Professional Education Holly Thorsen has worked with dozens of individuals and corporations to weave creative confidence and design thinking into the fabric of organizations.
+A Director at Cooper Professional Education, Holly Thorsen has worked with dozens of individuals and corporations to weave creative confidence and design thinking into the fabric of organizations.
 As a design education expert and seasoned improviser and actress, she’s passionate about helping designers, technologists, and diverse spectrum of industry leaders to expand their capacity for creative leadership.
 Holly recently had the opportunity to speak at Experience Fighters, an annual conference that explores the intersection of experience design and innovation and seeks to galvanize the Southern European design community through cutting-edge panels and immersive workshops.

 What were the highlights from your time at Experience Fighters?